Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects

 The last line of the table contains summary statistics for the threshold variable $\gamma_i$.
 The average threshold is estimated at $51.684$, with the smallest threshold for India at $11.038$ and the largest threshold for Panama at $191.922$.
 The variance in these threshold values comes partly from the normalisation over GDP; in Panama imports and exports are large compared to their GDP, and the opposite holds for India.

-We now proceed to examine the results of hypothesis tests on the linearity assumption.
-The vast majority, which is 80\% of the tests, do not reject the null hypothesis of a linear model against the alternative of a threshold regression, as reported in the last line of the table.
-The fourth line of the table contains descriptive statistics only for the statistically significant $\tilde{\delta}_{i}$.
-Compared to all $\tilde{\delta}_{i}$, statistically significant ones are significantly larger in absolute value, in terms of both mean and median.
-In other words, when non-linearity exists, its effect is strong.
-For Cyprus, for example, $\tilde \beta_{1i}=0.957$, very close to one, indicating that investment depends largely on internal savings.
-However, $\tilde{\delta}_{i}=-0.34$ shows that once the country enters the high regime, the retention coefficient drops to $0.617$.

-This can reconcile the results of papers such as \cite{feldstein1980domestic} that find no non-linearity and \cite{haciouglu2021common} that do find evidence of non-linearity.
+Overall, the evidence in this paper can reconcile the results in papers such as \cite{feldstein1980domestic} that find no non-linearity and in \cite{haciouglu2021common}, that do find such evidence.
 The explanation we offer rests on country heterogeneity, where a few countries that experience threshold effects drive the results for the whole sample in pooled regression models.
 Countries that experience threshold effects include Cyprus, Ireland, Panama, Uruguay, and Japan.
 The first three countries are small economies that have been transformed by trade openness to become financial hubs.
 Therefore, external savings invested in these countries reduce the dependence of investment on domestic savings.
 Japan, on the other hand, has experienced prolonged low domestic returns on investment, encouraging Japanese investors to seek better returns in foreign markets.